ellerbrock/digitalocean-promo-code-summer-2017/readme.md

 #### 2.)
 When you choose your payment setup up you can save another 10 bugs entering the promo code `DO10`.

-A $20 discount is not bad for a service that coasts only $4 per month :)
+A $20 discount is not bad for a service that coast $5 per month :)

 Im searching myself for promocodes for programmable Microcontrollers (IoT devices) with Javascript API like the *Johnny-Five Inventor's Kit*.
 Let me know in case you got one :)